The Pythian-Sun/MySQL Partnership

 I also want to thank Marten Mickos for his early advocacy surrounding this strategy.
 Marten, although you have left Sun, you should be happy to know that the community spirit you led with from the top has caught on and not flagged since your departure.

-3 comments on “The Pythian-Sun/MySQL Partnership”
+3 Responses to “The Pythian-Sun/MySQL Partnership”